 NOTE: Active duty uniformed-service voters, qualifying family members, and overseas citizens temporarily residing outside the United States, are eligible for late registration in person up to and including the day of the election under certain circumstances.
 See §24.2-420.1.

-- Federal Post Card Application (FPCA) for applicants eligible under UOCAVA who are already registered in Virginia, or who are active-duty uniformed-service eligible for late registration, must be received by the local election office no later than 5:00 p.m. seven (7) days before the election (unless there is a qualifying emergency).
+Federal Post Card Application (FPCA) for applicants eligible under UOCAVA who are already registered in Virginia, or who are active-duty uniformed-service eligible for late registration, must be received by the local election office no later than 5:00 p.m. eleven (11) days before the election (unless there is a qualifying emergency).
 FPCAs can be submitted by mail, e-mail or fax.

-- In-person absentee voters have until the Saturday immediately before the election to vote an absentee ballot in-person at your local election office.
-Qualifying emergencies (e.g., hospitalization) allow applying to vote absentee through 5:00 p.m. the day before the election.
+In-person early voters have until the Saturday immediately before the election to vote early at your local election office or a vote center.
+Qualifying emergencies (e.g., hospitalization) allow applying to vote absentee through 2:00 p.m. the day before the election.